How Much Does a Septic System Inspection Cost in 2025?

 Camera Inspection

-Septic Tank Special Maintenance Services Costs
+Add-On Septic Tank Services

 Septic Tank Pumping

-Essential for removing sludge built up on the bottom of your septic tank, you should pump every three to five years.
-Pumping helps prevent blockages in the outlet pipe that allows your tank to drain.
+The cost to pump a septic tank is $290–$560.
+Pumping your septic tank every three to five years is essential for removing sludge built up on its bottom.
+Pumping also helps prevent blockages in the outlet pipe that allows your tank to drain.
 Your septic pro will inform you when it's time to have your tank pumped based on the results of your sludge test.

 “You can extend the life of your septic system and the time between pumpings by using a tank treatment that will boost the digestive enzymes in the system, keeping the solids at a minimum and reducing the need to pump them out,” says Botelho.